Industry: Digital Agency

 Solution: Together with WP Engine, Springbox quickly launched a site that was ready for an influx of visitors—athletes and activists alike—while enabling a lean USWNT content team with a friendly interface for ongoing updates and a scalable foundation to integrate desirable functionality, like eCommerce for OOSA-branded products, in the future.

-The website was crafted by Springbox and hosted by WP Engine, housing purpose-driven messaging that elevated the players’ progress-driven pursuits along with an anthemic video that captured the spirit of the new brand, bringing forward the inspiration for the brand itself—the legendary pre-game chant—“OOSA-OOSA-OOSA-AHH!”
+The website was crafted by Springbox and hosted on WP Engine's industry-leading WordPress platform, housing purpose-driven messaging that elevated the players’ progress-driven pursuits along with an anthemic video that captured the spirit of the new brand, bringing forward the inspiration for the brand itself—the legendary pre-game chant—“OOSA-OOSA-OOSA-AHH!”

 Results: Rapid time-to-market with a world-class digital experience.
 With pages that load in milliseconds, the USWNTPA site continues to see a nearly 10% better bounce rate than benchmark against other sports websites in the United States.